pelagios/peripleo/README.md

 The main feature you'll probably want to use is __search__.
 You can currently search the API by __keyword query__, __entity type__, __dataset__, __places__ and __time interval__ (or a combination of those).
-The base URL for search is http://pelagios.org/api-v3/search, followed by the filter parameters:
+The base URL for search is http://pelagios.org/api-v3/search, followed by any of these the filter parameters:

-### query
+#### query

 A keyword query.
 Returns exact matches only (i.e. no fuzzy search).
 Supports AND and OR operators, and trailing asterisk for prefix queries.
 Examples: